flexera-public/policy_templates/cost/azure/unattached_volumes/README.md

 ## What it does

-This Policy Template scans all volumes in the given account and identifies any unattached volumes that have been unattached for at least the number of user-specified days.
-Using log analytics, we will determine the number of days the disk has been ditached.
-If any are found, an incident report will show the volumes, and related information and an email will be sent to the user-specified email address.
+This Policy Template scans all volumes in the given account and identifies any volume that has been unused for at least the number of days specified by user.
+Using activity logs, we will determine the number of days the volume has been unused.
+If any are found, an incident report will show the volumes and related information.
+An email will be sent to the user-specified email address.

 If the user approves that the volumes should be deleted, the policy will delete the volumes.
-If the volume is not able to be deleted, say, due to it being locked, the volume will be tagged to indicate the error that was received.
+If the volume is not getting deleted, say, because it is locked, then the volume will be tagged to indicate the error that was received.

-If the issue causing the delete failure is removed, the next run of the policy will delete the volume.
+If the issue causing delete failure is removed, the next run of the policy will delete the volume.
-Note: The unattached volumes report will reflect the updated set of unattached volumes on the subsequent run.
+Note: Unused volumes report will reflect the updated set of unused volumes on the subsequent run.

 Optionally, the user can specify one or more tags that if found on a volume will exclude the volume from the list.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Unattached days* - The number of days a volume has been unattached.
+- *Unused Age* - Number of days the volume is unused.
 - *Email addresses* - A list of email addresses to notify.
 - *Exclude Tags.* - A list of tags used to excluded volumes from the incident.
 - *Create Final Snapshot* - Boolean for whether or not to take a final snapshot before deleting.
-- *Workspace ID* - ID of the log analytics workspace which is created in the Azure portal.

 ## Policy Actions

 The following policy actions are taken on any resources found to be out of compliance.

-- Delete Unattached volumes after approval
+- Delete Unused volumes after approval
 - Send an email report

 ## Prerequisites